Full-Time Status & 13-Credit Exemption Form

 Finding the Co-op Courses on OneStop

-The Co-op courses are online courses, without a room number, day, or time, so be sure to set your search criteria accordingly.
+The 3 Co-op courses are online courses, without a room number, day, or time, so be sure to set your search criteria accordingly.
 The letter prefixes and course number will change depending upon the major.
 Go to Course Registration, Major-Specific Details to learn which specific course to register for and if your major requires a permission number.

 Be sure to drop your other courses for the semester you are working, if you've already registered - BUT DON'T DROP THEM until you have accepted the job offer.